CaptainTron/Vercel-backend/README.md

 - ```GIT_REPO_URL``` as github url to clone
 - ```PROJECT_ID``` as projectID

-This project consist of AWS ECS, ECR, S3, REDIS, Dockers as TechStack.
+This project consist of AWS ECS, ECR, S3, REDIS, Docker, socket.io as TechStack.